 Oklahoma Petition for Name Change

-An Oklahoma petition for name change asks the court to approve an individual’s legal name change.
-It provides the court with the petitioner’s contact information, the reason for the request, and a statement confirming that the name change is not being made for fraud or illegal reasons.
+An Oklahoma petition for name change is used to ask the court to approve an individual’s legal name change.
+It provides the petitioner’s contact information, the reason for the request, and a statement confirming that the name change is not being made for fraudulent or illegal purposes.

 Eligibility Requirements